gv3sys/gv3sys/README.md

-- 👋 Hi, I’m @gv3sys
+- 👋 Hi, I’m @gv3sys, im a 17 yr old developer
-- 👀 I’m interested in programing, gaming and learning new things
+- 👀 I’m interested in programing, gaming and learning new programing languages
 - 🌱 I’m currently studying my second year in professional training and trying to learn python on my own